100 Florida Trails®

 Mileage: 1.8 mile paved loop, 3+ miles hiking trails

-Nearby points of interest: Palatka Water Works, Palatka Riverfront Park, St. Johns River Center
+Nearby points of interest: Historic Palatka Water Works, Palatka Riverfront Park, St. Johns River Center

 Support and Advocacy: